Comparing of Clearside Biomedical Inc. (CLSD) and Chiasma Inc. (NASDAQ:CHMA) | New Business Observer

 |3.00

-The shares of both Clearside Biomedical Inc. and Chiasma Inc. are owned by institutional investors at 29% and 76.5% respectively.
-0.5% are Clearside Biomedical Inc.’s share owned by insiders.
+Institutional investors owned 29% of Clearside Biomedical Inc. shares and 76.5% of Chiasma Inc. shares.
+Insiders owned 0.5% of Clearside Biomedical Inc. shares.
 Competitively, 6.21% are Chiasma Inc.’s share owned by insiders.

 Performance